thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow-informational.md

 This document specifies an instantiation of Privacy Pass Architecture {{RFC9576}}
 that allows for a reverse flow from the Origin to the Client/Attester/Issuer.
 In other words, it specifies a way for the Origin to act as a joint Attester/Issuer.
-A Client that has already been authorised to access an Origin can maintain that access, without losing the unlinkable property provided by Privacy Pass.
+A Client that has already been authorised by an Origin can maintain that authorization, without losing the unlinkability property provided by Privacy Pass.
 In addition, it allows an Origin to define its own issuance policy based on an initial bootstraping attestation method.
-For instance, an Origin that wants to grant 30 access for users that solved a CAPTCHA might consume a type 0x0002 public veriable token, and use it to issue 30 type 0x0001 private tokens.
+For instance, an Origin that wants to grant 30 access for Clients that solved a CAPTCHA might consume a type 0x0002 public veriable token, and use it to issue 30 type 0x0001 private tokens.